salazarjhan95/Anolis_Andes_2024/README.md

 We have to main datasets where we have the raw data, but for each analysis we had to separate each component, because CTmin, Tb, and CTmax have different number of species, so the easier things to do was to separate each thermal trait (we used the means) in its own file to run the phylogenetic analysis

+This is the tree we used for all the analysis: mcc_thinned_allruns.trees

 To compare the evolutioanry rate of CTmin and CTmax we used the Adams' method
-Adams_Method: This is the code we use, and the following to .R are the function you need to run the analysis CompareRatesAmongTraits findCI
+  Adams_Method: This is the code we use, and the following to .R are the function you need to run the analysis
+    CompareRatesAmongTraits
+    findCI

 To estimate how our different variables (Elevation, Bio 1, Bio 5, Bio 6, and Te minimum, Te average and Te maximum) affect the evolution of CTmin, CTmax and Tb, we used ran a pgls.SEy.
 We also ran a phylogenetic signal analysis for the residuals of each regression, that part is included in that script.